aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

     // Create workbook from the input file
     Workbook workbook(inputFilePath);

-    // Hide the vertical scroll bar of the Excel file workbook.GetSettings().SetIsVScrollBarVisible(false);
+    // Hide the vertical scroll bar of the workbook workbook.GetSettings().SetIsVScrollBarVisible(false);

-    // Hide the horizontal scroll bar of the Excel file workbook.GetSettings().SetIsHScrollBarVisible(false);
+    // Hide the horizontal scroll bar of the workbook workbook.GetSettings().SetIsHScrollBarVisible(false);

     // Save the modified Excel file